 Originally a market area specialising in cloth or linen, the name Lawnmarket likely derives from a corruption of the French translation of linen, 'lin', or possibly from the Scots pronunciation of 'land', 'laun'.

-On the north side of the Lawnmarket you'll find the restored 15th century tenement building of Gladstone's Land, which gives a fascinating insight into life inside the buildings of Old Edinburgh.
+On the north side of the Lawnmarket you'll find the restored 15th century tenement building of Gladstone's Land, a National Trust for Scotland property which gives a fascinating insight into life inside the buildings of Old Edinburgh.
 These properties would have housed families from right across the social spectrum, from shop keepers and merchants to noblemen and their families, and quickly became overcrowded.

-Down Lady Stair's Close, off the Lawnmarket on the north side, you will find the Writer's Museum, a free exhibition of artifacts relating to three of Edinburgh's finest literary figures, Walter Scott, Robert Louis Stevenson and Robert Burns.
+Down Lady Stair's Close, off the Lawnmarket on the north side, you will find the Writer's Museum, a free exhibition of artefacts relating to three of Edinburgh's finest literary figures - Walter Scott, Robert Louis Stevenson and Robert Burns.

 The Lawnmarket is also where the City Bus Tours pick up and drop off.
 During the summer a number of different routes operate, and the buses pull in on either side of the road at the Lawnmarket, depending which route you're taking.
 This is the closest the Bus Tours get to Edinburgh Castle.

-The Lawnmarket continues just across the next junction, with Bank Street and George IV Bridge, before the Royal Mile officially becomes High Street.
+The Lawnmarket continues just across the next junction, with Bank Street - home to the Museum on the Mound - and George IV Bridge, before the Royal Mile officially becomes High Street.